Sugar Advisory Board Reviews Estimates, Future Prospects - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2025) A meeting of the Sugar Advisory board was held on Tuesday to review the sugar estimates and future prospects for 2024-25.

-The meeting was chaired by Federal Minister for Industries and Production Rana Tanveer Hussain, said a news release.
+Federal Minister for Industries and Production Rana Tanveer Hussain chaired an important meeting of the Sugar Advisory Board , said a press release issued here.

-The meeting also reviewed the sugar production and its requirement, and was informed that the sugar production has increased in January compared to December 2024.
+The meeting reviewed sugarcane crop estimates and discussed plans to meet the country’s sugar needs for the 2024-25 seasons.

-The minister said that sugar mills owners should invest in research to improve sugar production.
+Key decisions were made to improve production, stabilize prices, and support the sustainable growth of the sugar industry.

 Recent Stories